cfuendev/portfolio/README.md

 - [ ] Categorization based on projects
 	- [ ] UI-Wise
 	- [ ] Being actually usable ???
+- [ ] Lazy-loading-image web component for Tech Showcase (Lit)
+- [ ] Tech showcase leading to projects related to that technology

 **A11y and i18n**